kirillkh/rs_teardown_tree/benchmarks/benchmarks.md

 TeardownTree variations
 =====================================

-We repeat the same benchmarks as above, but this time we compare 6 variations of the TeardownTree:
+We repeat the same benchmarks as above, but this time we compare 6 variations of `TeardownTree::delete_range()`:

 1. `TeardownSet::delete_range()`: the baseline.
 Each item stores a single `usize` value.
 1. `TeardownMap::delete_range()`: same as above, but each item stores a key-value pair: `(usize, usize)`